Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach

-where $e_{da}$ indicates the energy dissipated for data aggregation, $k$ is the number of coalition members assigned to CH$_i$, and $\mu$ is the aggregation coefficient.
+where $\pazocal{E}_{da}$ indicates the energy dissipated for data aggregation, $k$ is the number of coalition members assigned to CH$_i$, and $\mu$ is the aggregation coefficient.
 Note that here $d$ is the distance between a CH and its next-hop CH and could be $d^4$ if the distance is greater than $d_0$, based on Eq.~\eqref{eq:send-energy}.
-Moreover, $c_{nch_j}$ is the energy consumed by a non-CH node in coalition $\pazocal{S}^f$ and is achieved by
+Moreover, $\pazocal{C}_{nch_j}$ is the energy consumed by a non-CH node in coalition $\pazocal{S}^f$ and is calculated as

-On the other hand, the cost of a coalition in the vicinity region is proportional to the amount of energy all ordinary nodes located within the same coalition spend to relay the received data.
+On the other hand, the cost of a coalition in the \textit{vicinity} region is proportional to the amount of energy that all ordinary nodes located within the same coalition spend to relay the received data.
 Thus,

 and